 Scotland’s capital is a place that you’ll fall in love with at first sight, I guarantee.

-Top locations to visit in Edinburgh – and the best photography spots
+Most beautiful and Instagrammable Edinburgh locations – and the best photography spots

 If you love historic architecture, lots of greenery, Harry Potter, breath-taking dramatic views, artisan coffee, castles, highland cows, whisky… put Edinburgh on your bucket list NOW.